No need to spend days reading fee structures and terms. Here are the pros and cons of selling on Amazon vs. eBay in seven key areas:

 Amazon 2, eBay 1

-Given that eBay has over a dozen times as many sellers as Amazon and roughly half the buyers, you’d think Amazon would automatically have lower competition.
+Given that eBay has over eight times as many sellers as Amazon and roughly half the buyers, you’d think Amazon would automatically have lower competition.
 That’s not necessarily the case, though.

 Amazon has developed a bad reputation for stealing product ideas from third-party sellers.
 And given their immense weight with suppliers and the fact that you’re competing with them on their own marketplace, they’re often impossible to outdo.